-For many of our clients, applying for a Luxembourg passport (and ID) is the ultimate goal of going through the citizenship process.
+For many of our clients, applying for a Luxembourg passport (and ID card) is the ultimate goal of going through the citizenship process.
 We receive many questions about this part of the citizenship application process.

-For consular jurisdictions when applying for Passports and (e)-IDs
+Info for consular jurisdictions when applying for Passports and (e)-IDs:

-Residents of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont: The Consulate General of Luxembourg in New York for visas and passports.
+- Residents of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont: The Consulate General of Luxembourg in New York for visas and passports;

-Residents of all other states, Mexico and Canada should refer to the Embassy of Luxembourg in Washington, D.C.
+- And residents of all other states, Mexico, and Canada should refer to the Embassy of Luxembourg in Washington, D.C.